 Ever interested in exploring the potential of the medium, in 2007 Yeo started a series of collages using cut-outs from porn magazines as his ‘raw material.’
 The patches of paper provide a rich range of skin tone closely mimicking his painterly stokes and lend additional textural qualities to the works.
 In his 'Falling Leaves' collage series, Yeo subverts the historical usage of a leaf to cover up parts of a body, instead his leaves are used to explicitly expose.
 He carefully considers the colour, pattering, and shape of each leaf, using an intersection of flesh to replicate veins in the leaves, or the curve of bodies to imitate the blade.

 His work has been widely exhibited in the UK, USA, and Europe and is featured in prestigious collections including: the Royal Collection, the National Portrait Gallery and the House of Commons art collection.

 Yeo recently concluded a major solo exhibition at the National Portrait Gallery, London.
-Currently, he is preparing for a solo exhibition at the Lowry, Salford opening in March 2014.
+Currently, he is featured in a solo show at the Lowry, Salford which runs from 15th March to 29th June 2014.